ultrahorizon/pfSense-Python3/README.md

 ## Overview

-It's a well known fact that at present pfSense only comes shipped with Python 2.7.
-As Python 2.7 is due to be deprecated on the 1st January 2020, this repository aims to provide an easy and quick way to install Python 3 on pfSense.
+Prior to version 2.4.5, pfSense only shipped with Python 2.7.
+This repository aims to provide a quick and easy way to install Python 3 on pfSense versions prior to 2.4.5.
 A variety of Python 3 versions are available for each pfSense revision.
 These will be updated as pfSense stable releases are created.

 ## Easy Installation (Python 3.6 on pfSense 2.4.4-RELEASE-p3 amd64)